 - Sliders are useless; only 1% of website visitors click on them.

 - They sometimes annoy the users and minimize the visibility of content.

 - Carousels and sliders do not work correctly on mobile.
 Thus, deteriorating the user experience for mobile users.

 - Sliders can hurt your SEO; it’s crazy, right?

-To make your web pages load faster, remove the slider and switch to a single high-quality hero image and a clear call-to-action (CTAs).
+To have a better Shopify page speed optimization, remove the slider and switch to a single high-quality hero image and a clear call-to-action (CTAs).